Paraguayans head to the polls with Taiwan ties at stake

 By Lucinda Elliott and Daniela Desantis

-ASUNCION, April 30 (Reuters) - Paraguayans are readying to head to the polls on Sunday in what could be the biggest electoral challenge to the ruling conservative Colorado Party in over a decade and with the country's near 70-year ties with Taiwan potentially at stake.
+ASUNCION, April 30 (Reuters) - Paraguayans began voting on Sunday in what could be the biggest electoral challenge to the ruling conservative Colorado Party in over a decade and with the country's long ties with Taiwan potentially at stake.

-The landlocked South American country of under 7 million people will start voting from 7 a.m.
-(1100 GMT) with the distant favorites, ruling party candidate Santiago Pena, a clean-cut economist, and veteran opposition lawyer Efrain Alegre.
+Polling stations opened at 7 a.m.
+(1100 GMT) in what is expected to be a close contest between Colorado Party presidential candidate Santiago Pena, a 44-year-old economist, and 60-year-old political veteran Efrain Alegre, who is leading a broad center-left coalition and pledging a foreign policy shake-up.

+In addition to the single-round winner-takes all presidential race, voters are also electing members of Congress and governors in the country of fewer than 7 million people.
+The first results are expected from around 7 p.m.
+(2300 GMT).

-In the streets and news debates, the political build-up has been dominated by the economy, corruption allegations and the candidates' views on Taiwan.
-Paraguay is one of only 13 nations to maintain formal diplomatic ties with the democratically-governed island that China claims as its own.
+The build-up to the election has been dominated by the economy, corruption allegations and the candidates' views on Taiwan.
+Paraguay is one of only 13 nations to maintain formal diplomatic ties with the democratically governed island that China views as its territory.

-Alegre has criticized Paraguay's diplomatic relations with Taiwan, which have made it hard to sell soy and beef to China, a major global buyer, and has said that the Latin American farm-driven economy does not get enough in return from Taipei.
+Alegre has criticized those ties, which have made it hard to sell soy and beef to China, a major global buyer, and has said that the country's farm-driven economy does not get enough in return from Taipei.

 Pena has said he would maintain ties with Taiwan.

-Nearly 5 million people are registered to vote in Sunday's single-round winner-takes all presidential race.
-Paraguayans are also electing members of Congress and governors.
-The first results are expected from around 7 p.m.

-In final campaign events, Alegre took aim at corruption charges that have dogged Colorado Party leader Horacio Cartes, who was sanctioned by the U.S. Treasury this year.
-He called him the "Pablo Escobar of Paraguay".
-Cartes denies the allegations.
+"Up until now all reports are positive, the process is being carried out without any difficulties," he told local ABC radio.

+Separately, Pena told journalists that one of the country's great challenges in this election was "for the value of democracy to grow".

-Pena acknowledged party divisions in his closing ceremony speech and promised to be "a symbol of party unity."
+Pena acknowledged party divisions in his closing campaign speech and promised to be "a symbol of party unity".

-Paraguayan student Catherine Gonzalez, felt that none of the candidates offered things most normal people needed.
+Catherine Gonzalez, a student, felt that none of the candidates offered things most normal people needed.

 "I think they're very far away from the day-to-day reality people live in, the people who use public transport, the people who earn the minimum wage and must survive, pay rent and support their family," she said.

-(Reporting by Lucinda Elliott and Daniela Desantis; Additional reporting by Miguel Lo Bianco; Editing by Adam Jourdan and Sandra Maler)
+(Reporting by Lucinda Elliott and Daniela Desantis; Additional reporting by Miguel Lo Bianco Editing by Adam Jourdan, Sandra Maler and Frances Kerry)

 ((Lucinda.Elliott@thomsonreuters.com; +59892841642; Reuters Messaging: Lucinda.elliott@thomsonreuters.com))